Frances Xavier Cabrini: Papal recognition

 In September 1887, Cabrini went to Rome to meet Leo XIII.
 She asked him for permission to set up a convent in Rome, which he readily gave.
 She also asked for permission to send missions to Asia.
 However, Leo XIII was thinking of a different destination.

 During the 1880s, the pope and the rest of the Roman Curia were worried about the large numbers of impoverished Italian immigrants emigrating to New York.
-Leo was concerned that these Catholics would leave the Church unless they received material assistance and spiritual guidance.
+Leo was concerned that these Catholics would leave the church unless they received material assistance and spiritual guidance.
 Instead of allowing Cabrini to go to China, Leo XIII told her, go "...not to the East, but to the West..." to New York City.

 In December 1888, Cabrini committed to going to New York City.
 The pope also recognized the MSC as a missionary institute, the first group of Italian religious sisters to receive that approval.
-Scalabrini promised Cabrini that his religious order, Scalabrinians would greet the MSC sisters in New York City, take care of their needs, and work closely with them.
+Scalabrini promised Cabrini that his religious order, the Scalabrinians would greet the MSC sisters in New York City, take care of their needs, and work closely with them.

 Mission in New York

 Arrival

 Corrigan wrote to Cabrini in February 1889, welcoming her to New York City, but advising her to delay her departure to allow more time for preparation.
 However, when the letter reached Italy, Cabrini was already gone.
 At age 38, Cabrini sailed for the United States, arriving in New York City on March 31, 1889, with six other MSC sisters.
 When they disembarked from the ship, the Scalabrinians were not there.
-Furthermore, they had failed to set up accommodations for them.
+Furthermore, they had failed to arrange accommodations for them.
 The sisters spent their first night in the United States in a decrepit rooming house with bed bugs in the mattresses, forcing them to sleep on chairs.

 During this period, the Catholic hierarchy and clergy in New York City were dominated by Irish immigrants who shared a common prejudice against Italians.
 Many of the Irish Catholics considered the Italians to be dirty, superstitious and almost pagan.
-Many of the Irish-run parishes segregated Italian worshippers in church basements.
+The Irish-run parishes frequently segregated Italian worshippers in church basements.
 The archdiocese had very few Italian priests, hindering communication with the Italians.
 Corrigan, also Irish, believed that only men were suitable for missionary work with immigrants.
 He had wanted the Vatican to just send him Italian priests, not religious sisters.